 This article describes how to remove the carriage returns and line feeds in SQL, Tableau, Excel and Access.
 If you ever have to deal with long strings of freetext it’s likely you’ve come across random line feed and carriage returns in that text.
 These unwanted characters can cause multiple problems, therefore removing or replacing them is the best option.

-A Linefeed is CHAR(10) while a carriage return is CHAR(13)
+A line feed is CHAR(10); a carriage return is CHAR(13).

-UPDATE TableName SET FieldName = REPLACE(FieldName,CHAR(10),”)
+UPDATE TableName SET FieldName = REPLACE(FieldName,CHAR(10),'')

 You can eliminate these characters using Find-Replace.
 The challenge is to find these special characters.

 In the Find box hold down the Alt key and type 0 1 0 for the line feed and Alt 0 1 3 for the carriage return.

-They can now be replaced with whatever you want
+They can now be replaced with whatever you want.

 Sub RemoveLineFeed() Dim SQL As String 'Chr(13) = Carriage return SQL = "UPDATE TableName SET FieldName = Replace(FieldName, Chr$(10),'')" DoCmd.RunSQL SQL End Sub;

 In a similar theme to this but about adding line feeds rather than removing I have another article describing how to add a line feed to an SSRS report.